 If you have an idea of your video’s length, you can use this filter to specify tracks that will accommodate it.

-A Creative Commons Attribution means that the artist who provided the song to YouTube requires a mention in your video’s description.
+A Creative Commons Attribution means that the artist who provided the song to the YouTube free audio library requires a mention in your video’s description.
 If this is something you want to avoid for brand reasons, you can simply filter out the tracks which require it.

 Using Creative Commons Attributions doesn’t have to be a deal-breaker for your content, however.
 In the next section, we'll go over how Creative Commons Attributions work in the YouTube Audio Library.

 CREATIVE COMMONS AND THE YOUTUBE MUSIC LIBRARY

 Understanding Creative Commons

 What is Creative Commons?
 And what does it have to do with free music to use on YouTube?
 If you’re a content creator of any kind, a working knowledge of Creative Commons is essential.

 CREATIVE COMMONS DEFINITION